 - Council Plans to replace the existing Strategic Community Plans, for high-level objectives updated at least every eight years; - 2.
-Asset Management Plans updated at least every ten vears: - 3.
+Asset Management Plans updated at least every ten years; - 3.
 Long Term Financial Plans updated at least every four years; - 4.
-Rates and Revenue Policies identifying the approximate value of rates that will need to be collected in future years to provide a forecast to ratepayers (updated at least every four years); and - 5. short, simple Service Proposals and Project Proposals made available through Council meetings, which if approved will become Service Plans and Project Plans within the yearly budget.
+Rates and Revenue Policies identifying the approximate value of rates that will need to be collected in future years to provide a forecast to ratepayers (updated at least every four years); and - short, simple Service Proposals and Project Proposals made available through Council meetings, which if approved will become Service Plans and Project Plans within the yearly budget.

-In 2021 the State Government announced a significant package of reforms to the Local Government Act 1995 (WA).
+package of reforms to the Local Government Act 1995 (WA).
 The Department of Local Government, Sport and Cultural Industries (DLGSC) invited submissions on the proposed reforms.
 After extensive consultation, WALGA drafted a submission on behalf of the Local Government sector.
-The submission was endorsed by State Council at a special meeting on Wednesday, 23 February 2022 and submitted to the DLGSC shortly after.
+The submission was endorsed by State Council at a special meeting on Wednesday, 23 February 2022 and